Our Mission

 Artistic Director

 Paul Zulkowitz (“zool”) is an artist, activist, and producer whose work spans theater, film, and community engagement.
 A retired member of the Directors Guild of America, he has collaborated with renowned directors and contributed to over 100 productions, excelling in writing, directing, production design, and event coordination. zool has spearheaded notable projects such as the “Do the Right Thing!” festival and the Greenwich Village Halloween Parade’s “Mother Earth vs. The War Machine,” blending activism with artistry to address social and ecological issues.
 He serves on Manhattan’s Community Board Five and coordinates tenant advocacy initiatives.
-A dedicated volunteer and collaborator with groups like Black Lives Matter and Veterans for Peace, zool’s work is rooted in building creative and activist networks that promote justice and equity.
+Zool’s work is rooted in building creative and activist networks that promote justice and equity.

 Thank You

-We extend our deepest gratitude to our fiscal sponsors, Unique Projects and Fractured Atlas.
+We extend our deepest gratitude to our fiscal sponsors, Pat McSweeney, Pentacle Unique Projects and Fractured Atlas.

-A heartfelt thank you also goes to Pat MacSweeney, Maryhouse, Joanne Kennedy, Bud Courtney, Carmen Trotta and the Catholic Worker Community, Gary Davidson, Jill Frasier, Professor Marietta Hedges, Rafael Lambert, Enid Langbert, Finn Mott, Nick Mottern, Narani O’Shaughnessy, Naomi Rosenblatt, Robert Shetterly, Debra Sweet, Lawrence White, and Ben Zulkowitz.
+A heartfelt thank you also goes to Kathy Kelly, Joanne Kennedy, Bud Courtney, Carmen Trotta and the Catholic Worker Community at Maryhouse, Filippo de Capitani and all the crew at La MaMa Experimental Theatre Company, Gary Davidson, Jill Frasier, Rosemarie Pace, Professor Marietta Hedges, Marc Hershberg, Enid Langbert, Finn Mott, Nick Mottern, Narani O’Shaughnessy, Naomi Rosenblatt, Pat Russell, Robert Shetterly, Debra Sweet, Lawrence White, Nathan Williams, Joan Zhao, and Ben Zulkowitz.